Boredom at Work

 Event Photography

-Winner: Nikon Z50 Superior low-light performance and faster burst rate.
+Winner: Nikon Z50 II Superior low-light performance, faster burst rate, and subject-detection AF.

 Vlogging/YouTube

-Winner: Nikon Z50 Tilting screen is essential.
+Winner: Nikon Z50 II Vari-angle screen is essential.
 Better video specs overall.

 Travel Photography